tdang0218-sudo/firewall-log-analysis/Charts/WAN-vs-LAN.md

 **Observed Behavior**
 ---
-- WAN traffic unusually high compared to LAN traffic.
+- WAN traffic unusually high compared to LAN traffic
-- LAN traffic mostly low, this most likely suggests that the LAN host was responding to attack pings.
+- LAN traffic mostly low, this most likely suggests that the LAN host was responding to attack pings

 **Potential Security Implications**
 ---